-\Adjusted gross alpha is gross alpha minus uranium activity in pCi/L.
+^{}Adjusted gross alpha is gross alpha minus uranium activity in pCi/L.

-(6) If the sample location is known to have a TDS greater than 1,000 mg/L, gross alpha must be analyzed using an appropriate method to minimize the uncertainty, e.g. EPA 00-02, EPA 900.0.
-Additionally, if the reported gross alpha activity is less than or equal
+(6) If the sample location is known to have a TDS greater than 1,000 mg/L, gross alpha must be analyzed using an appropriate method, e.g., EPA 00-02, EPA 900.0.
+Additionally, if the reported gross alpha activity is less than or equal to